chocomilk05/bartender-game-showcase/README.md

 - C#
 - Custom hand-drawn assets

-## Notes
+## Source Code
-This project is a learning project and is actively being developed.
+The full source code and assets are kept private.
+This repository exists as a portfolio showcase.